List of Akin Pa Rin ang Bukas characters: Jerry Sandoval

 Played by Rocco Nacino.
 Jerry is the love interest of Lovelia Villacorta.
 He is a college undergraduate and a good-for-nothing man.
 He is a professional con artist, a well-trained liar, intelligent, sweet-talker and crafty.
 Together with his long-time lover and partner-in-crime Agatha Morales, Jerry schemes to deceive both Lovelia and her father, Roel Villacorta.
 Jerry uses his wit and charm to gain Lovelia's trust, confidence and love, then later on, takes advantage of that trust in order to obtain his own personal interest.
 In the finale, Jerry was shot by Agatha when he shot her father, Brando during their ensuing gun fight.

 In an interview, Nacino admitted that his role Jerry is a very challenging one. "[...] the character is actually protagonist-antagonist and this really makes the character very interesting.
 There's a lot of developments for the character in the course of the story."

 Atty.
 Conrad Alperos

 Portrayed by Cesar Montano.
 Conrad is the most trusted lawyer of Roel Villacorta—who happens to be the son of his mother's ex-husband, Don Jaime Villacorta.
 Conrad is intelligent, righteous, compassionate and charismatic.
-He is in a relationship with Jade Carmelo, but eventually falls in love with Lovelia and helps her to fight back and avenge against the people who made her life miserable.
+He is in a relationship with Jade Carmelo, but eventually falls in love with Lovelia and helps her to fight back against and avenge herself on the people who made her life miserable.

 In an interview, Montano revealed that after the first sit down meeting with creative director Jun Lana, he immediately agreed to star on the series.
 He also stated that it was his desire to work again with director, Laurice Guillen, who was his director in the 1989 film Ang Bukas ay Akin, which he won his very first acting award, as one of the main reasons why he accepted the project.